dmitrygrig/CloudNet/README.md

 						"out/pms.csv",
 						"out/vms.csv", 1000, false)));

-// Create new datacenter (DC) in Oslo
+// Create new data center (DC) in Oslo
 Datacenter dc = Datacenter.forLocation(1, clock, new Oslo());

-// Set model for cooling of cloud infrastructure that uses cold air
+// Set model for cooling of the cloud infrastructure that uses cold air
 // for cooling when outside temperature is less than 10 degrees,
-// mechanical cooling infrastructure if temperate is higher 18 degrees,
+// mechanical cooling infrastructure if temperate is higher than 18 degrees,
-// or mixed cooling otherwise. dc.setCoolingModel(
+// or mixed cooling of both otherwise. dc.setCoolingModel(
 	new MixedCoolingModel(10.0, 18.0,
 							new AirCoolingModel(),